 Once a CD distribution has been predicted, the calculation of CD limited yield used here is straightforward.
-Given some CD specification (for example, the mean $\pm(10\%)$, the frequencies of all CDs within spec are summed and divided by the sum of the frequencies for all CDs to give the yield.
+Given some CD specification (for example, the mean $\pm 10\%$), the frequencies of all CDs within spec are summed and divided by the sum of the frequencies for all CDs to give the yield.
 There are several subtle assumptions built into this approach, depending on the interpretation of the input error distribution and the impact of an out-of-spec linewidth.
-If the input error distribution is a die-to-die variation in the variable, then a CD out of spec means that CDs over the entire die are out of spec, resulting in a failed die.
-If the input error distribution is an error across one die, then the output is the CD distribution across a die.
+In this paper we assume that each CD data point is the mean CD of a die.
+This assumption is valid if the input error distribution is a dieto-die variation in the variable.
+In this case, a CD out of spec means that CDs over the entire die are out of spec, resulting in a failed die.

+However, if the input error distribution is an error across one die, then the output is the CD distribution across one die.
 Yield loss would then depend on the specifics of the die.
-For example, vield loss may result if even one CD is beyond some specification, or it could result if some number of CDs are beyond some other specification, or both.
-Given an understanding of how CD errors cause device failures, a suitable prediction of yield from a known CD distribution can be accomplished.
+For example, yield loss may result if even one CD is beyond some specification, or it could result if some number of CDs are beyond some other specification, or both.
+In addition, a specific CD variation could result not in a failure, but in a predetermined bin sort of the die.
+Given an understanding of how CD errors cause device failures and bin sort, a suitable prediction of yield from a known CD distribution can be accomplished.
+Of course, such an analysis is device specific.

 If both across the die and die-to-die errors must be considered, two separate (though coupled) yields may be necessary.
-For the purposes of this paper, the simple yield calculation described first will be used.
 It should also be noted that a feature may "fail" because of other attributes besides CD.
 For example, the photoresist sidewall angle may have a specification which could result in a failure.
-The modeling approach presented here could easily be extended to include sidewall angle and other metrics of lithographic quality.
+The modeling approach presented here could easily be extended to include sidewall angle, resist loss and other metrics of lithographic quality.

+III.
 RESULTS

 Several examples of the use of the methodology described in this paper are presented here.
 First, two examples of using one-dimensional responses are shown for exposure dose and resist thickness inputs.
 Second, a two dimensional case in which both exposure and resist thickness vary simultaneously is presented.
 Finally, four inputs are allowed to vary to illustrate the extension to more realistic process conditions.
+Several examples of the four-variable case are illustrated to show effects of feature type and feature size on yield.